 6. Do You Have Multiple Smaller Loans?

 Most funeral homes require multiple loans––commercial mortgages, equipment financing, and SBA loans––to finance their creation and operation.
-Naturally, simultaneously navigating the terms of multiple loans can become complicated and burdensome, making it worthwhile to consider consolidation.
+Naturally, simultaneously navigating the terms of multiple loans can become complicated and a bigger drain on cash, making it worthwhile to consider consolidation.

 If managing multiple loans becomes difficult, you should look into refinancing smaller loans into one larger loan.
 Not only will this streamline the repayment process, but it may also offer you more favorable interest rates and free up some cash flow.